How Camera Aperture affects Bokeh in CGI

 Both for when you are deciding on the look of your film as when you have to realistically composite a 3D-asset into live-action footage:

-it's great to use textured aperture maps for that extra level of detail.
+It's great to use textured aperture maps for that extra level of detail.

 Still from Syntactic Labyrinths using a pentagonal aperture map